Advanced Technology From Donations Leads To Better Outcomes

 The Heart Center is home to Florida’s first 64-Channel CT scanner used exclusively for children, as well as GE Healthcare’s biplane flat panel system – the first in the world of its kind to be featured in a children’s hospital.

-Like Mary Virginia Terry, you, too, can leave a lasting legacy to help children like Derrick benefit from state-of-the-art technology at the Terry Heart Center.
+Like Mary Virginia Terry, you, too, can leave a lasting legacy to help children like Derrick benefit from state-of-the-art technology at the Terry Heart Institute.